Have you noticed that your bathtub is draining slowly? If water is pooling at your feet every time you take a shower, you likely have a clogged drain.

 - If there is no set screw on either the knob or the stopper, it likely uses a channel/pin mechanism.

-- Lifting the stopper, slowly rotate it counter-clockwise, aligning the slot at the bottom of the channel with the pin on the strainer.
+- Lift the stopper and slowly rotate it counterclockwise to align the slot at the bottom of the channel with the pin on the strainer.

 - Pull upwards to release the stopper.

 How to Remove a Flip-It® Tub Stopper

 Instead of a knob on the top, this stopper has a flip tab or toggle that opens or closes the drain when it’s flipped back and forth.
 This type is typically easy to remove.